Advanced-Programming-1401/Seventh-Assignment-Advanced-Multithreading/README.md

 2. Complete the following exercises based on the instructions provided:

    - `Calculate Pi`: Calculate the value of pi up to 1000 digits after the floating point.
 Find more instructions in the `PiCalculator` class.
    - `Priority Simulator`: Manage three different thread types and ensure the order of execution between them is correctly handled.
+Try to use a `CountDownLatch` for this exercise.
 Find more instructions in the `Runner` class.
    - `Semaphore`: Solve a synchronization problem using a Semaphore that allows 2 threads to enter the critical section.
 Find more instructions in the `Controller` class.
 3. Commit your changes and push your commits to your fork on Github.
 Create a pull request (assigned to your mentor) to merge your changes to the main branch of your fork on Github.